XinyueZ/some-python-codes/README.md

 Some of them are from online-lessons, some of them are from my own creations.

 # Purpose
 No purpose only for fun.
+Only find that the codes must be saved in somewhere to prevent from losing for some special occasions.

 # License